cpusillo/weather-dash/README.md

 # weather-dash
-This is a weather dashboard app that allows the user to select a pre-provided city from the list, or enter their own city!
+This is a weather app that will allow the user to view the current and upcoming weather conditions of a city of their choice!

 Once a city has been selected, the temperature for the day will load and the 5 day forecast will load underneath.
+You can toggle between Celsius (metric) and Fahrenheit (imperial) from the right side of the navigation menu.

 ## How to use this app
 * The application pre-loads a city for you.